mclt0568/console-intergrated-manager/readme.md

 Entey point: `Program.Main()` of `./src/Program.cs`.
 You can build with the dotnet command line tools or use a preferred complier.

-This projects follows a loose coding convention, mostly based on the [C# at Google Style Guide](https://google.github.io/styleguide/csharp-style.html)
+This projects follows a loose coding convention based on the defined styles in [styleguide.md](styleguide.md)
 not because of anything, simply I like it better then the official Microsoft one.
 The convention is not forced.